highcharts-for-python/highcharts-gantt/docs/using/templates/_with_js_literal.rst

   **Best practice!**

   We really like to use JS literals written as separate files in our codebase.
-It makes it super simple to instantiate a **Highcharts Stock for Python** instance with one method call.
+It makes it super simple to instantiate a **Highcharts Gantt for Python** instance with one method call.

 Let's say you organize your files like so: